Analysis | Joe Biden’s very un-2020 campaign

 While Biden clearly raised concerns about installing Barrett, he did so from a different place than other Democrats.
 Many of them are more preoccupied with casting Barrett as a dangerous ideologue who would undo not just Obamacare, but also Roe v.
 Wade.
 Biden’s response harked back to a time when such nominees were judged not necessarily on their judicial philosophy or litmus tests, but on basic qualifications for the job and personal character.
 It was a distinctly old-school answer from the former chairman of the Senate Judiciary Committee.

 But it was also a telling one.
 While Biden’s calls during the 2020 Democratic primaries for working with Republicans often elicited groans and accusations that he was being Pollyannish — from his opponents and the media alike — it has remained a feature of his general election campaign.
-As Trump dominates the headlines with fire and brimstone, Biden has taken advantage of his ability to run a quiet campaign more focused on reconciliation.
+As President Trump dominates the headlines with fire and brimstone, Biden has taken advantage of his ability to run a quiet campaign more focused on reconciliation.
 He has stubbornly refused to take up the mantle of partisan warrior that so many Democrats seemed to pine for.

 This approach was evident during a speech in Gettysburg, Pa., on Tuesday.
 The address called to mind Barack Obama’s “hope and change” messaging from more than a decade ago, comparing our current situation to the Civil War.